dotnet/csharpstandard/standard/statements.md

 >       int i = 44;
 > }
 > ```
 > results in a compile-time error because an `if` statement requires an *embedded_statement* rather than a *statement* for its `if` branch.
 If this code were permitted, then the variable `i` would be declared, but it could never be used.
-Note, however, that by placing `i`'s declaration in a block, the example is valid. *end example*
+Note, however, that by placing `i`’s declaration in a block, the example is valid. *end example*

 ## 12.2 End points and reachability